Watson-Personal-Assistant/developer/_content/audio_custom/audio_authentication.md

 Use the web socket connection to send audio streaming interfaces messages.

 **Important**:
-- Include the IAM token as an HTPP "Authorization" header.
+- Include the IAM token as an HTTP "Authorization" header.
 Otherwise, your attempt to connect to the gateway will be rejected.
 - The audio gateway closes the web socket connection after a period of inactivity.
 Reestablish the connection to send more data.